mitermayer/atlaspack/docs/rust-migration/epics/pipeline-scheduler-plugin-host/ticket-plugin-host-bridge.md

 ## Acceptance Criteria

 - JS plugins execute via bridge with no code changes on fixture set.
-- Backpressure/timeout handling verified in tests; no hangs under load.
+- Backpressure/timeout handling verified in tests; no hangs under load (tests runnable by integration CI).
 - Errors are structured, typed, and mapped to diagnostics; logs captured with ordering tolerance.